-During the time when you are getting a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
-You can either switch to a different drug covered by the plan or ask the plan to make an exception for you and cover your current drug.
-The sections below tell you more about these options.
+During the time when you are using a temporary supply of a drug, you should talk with your provider to decide what to do when your temporary supply runs out.
+You have two options:

-You can change to another drug
+1) You can change to another drug

-Start by talking with your provider.
-Perhaps there is a different drug covered by the plan that might work just as well for you.
+Talk with your provider about whether there is a different drug covered by the plan that may work just as well for you.
 You can call Customer Service to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)

-You can ask for an exception
+2) You can ask for an exception

-You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
-If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
+You and your provider can ask the plan to make an exception and cover the drug in the way you would like it covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
 For example, you can ask the plan to cover a drug even though it is not on the plan's Drug List.
 Or you can ask the plan to make an exception and cover the drug without restrictions.

-If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells what to do.
+If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells you what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.